Saritamer: 1973: two-year-old season

 After finishing third over five furlongs on his racecourse debut, Saritamer won a race over six furlongs and then started odds-on favourite for the Group Three Curragh Stakes in which he finished third behind the filly Noble Mark.
 Following a win in a minor event over six furlongs, the colt was moved back up in class for the Anglesey Stakes at the Curragh in early September.
 Ridden by Lester Piggott, he started joint-favourite and won by three lengths from the Dermot Weld-trained Red Alert (later to win the Jersey Stakes and the Stewards' Cup) after going clear of his rivals approaching the final furlong.
 Saritamer was then moved up in distance and started 1/3 favourite for the Group Two Beresford Stakes at the Curragh.
-He was ridden with great confidence, and although he prevailed by only a short head from the filly Leave It To Me, he appeared to have plenty in reserve and to be better than the bare form suggested.
-For his last race as a juvenile, Saritamer was sent to England to contest the Group One Middle Park Stakes at Newmarket Racecourse.
-He appeared to have his limitations exposed as he finished fourth behind Habat, Pitcairn and Boots Green, beaten seven lengths by the winner.
+He was ridden with great confidence and, although he prevailed by only a short head from the filly Leave It To Me, appeared to have plenty in reserve and to be better than the bare form suggested.
+For his last race as a juvenile, Saritamer was sent to England to contest the Group One Middle Park Stakes at Newmarket Racecourse, in which he finished fourth behind Habat, Pitcairn and Boots Green, beaten seven lengths by the winner.